fireinrain/github-trending/README.md

 ## Html

+* 【2024-06-01】[iam-veeramalla / ansible-zero-to-hero](https://github.com/iam-veeramalla/ansible-zero-to-hero) - Repository to learn Ansible from Zero.
+This repository covers the complete Ansible fundamentals along with examples required for a DevOps Engineer.
+* 【2024-06-01】[SiyangLi99 / open-alteryx-macro](https://github.com/SiyangLi99/open-alteryx-macro) - Welcome to the 'Open-Alteryx-Macro' project.
+This project is aimed at providing an open-source solution for managing and updating Alteryx Macros.
+* 【2024-06-01】[rubyforgood / pet\-rescue](https://github.com/rubyforgood/pet-rescue) - Pet Rescue is an application making it easy to link adopters/fosters with pets  We work with grassroots pet rescue organizations to understand how we can make the most impact
 * 【2024-05-31】[iam\-veeramalla / ansible\-zero\-to\-hero](https://github.com/iam-veeramalla/ansible-zero-to-hero) - Repository to learn Ansible from Zero  This repository covers the complete Ansible fundamentals along with examples required for a DevOps Engineer
 * 【2024-05-31】[SiyangLi99 / open\-alteryx\-macro](https://github.com/SiyangLi99/open-alteryx-macro) - Welcome to the 'Open\-Alteryx\-Macro' project  This project is aimed at providing an open\-source solution for managing and updating Alteryx Macros
 * 【2024-05-30】[xyhelper / chatgpt\-share\-server](https://github.com/xyhelper/chatgpt-share-server) -